1. Before you do any planning, look at your key messages.

 Use your whole stakeholder network to publicise your event – from putting posters in parents’ businesses and faith and community meeting places to sharing what the event will look like on social media.
 Use targeted direct mail as Solihull School did.
 Visit feeder schools and tell them what to expect.

 6. Use other stakeholders at the event as well as students and teachers.

 I’ve never seen the PTA used to do more than pour drinks or sell uniform.
 Let them talk privately to prospective parents or ask some to present on how they have found the school!
 Ask governors to talk about the strengths of the school and their role in maintaining them.

 7. Make sure everyone knows what to say.

-As a teacher I’ve never been briefed properly before an Open Day – something that would scare any commercial exhibitor to death!
-All teachers, students and parents involved should have copies of information given to visitors in advance, know what the strengths of the schools are and who parents and prospective students can talk to to answer any difficult questions.
+As a teacher, I’ve never been briefed properly before an Open Day – something that would scare any commercial exhibitor to death!
+All teachers, students and parents involved should have copies of information given to visitors in advance, know what the strengths of the schools are and who parents and prospective students can talk to answer any difficult questions.

 8. Don’t make it too formal.

 A lot of events follow the same pattern – speeches, tours, goodbye.
 Try showing a short video on a loop and letting your Head talk to every parent individually.
 This also means less of a crush in the school hall!

 Guest article from Simon Hepburn from Marketing Advice for Schools, click here to visit the site.